How to invoice for variation orders and extras on a job

 <p>Contractor Signature: ______________________</p>

-Invoicing variations
+Invoicing Variations

 When preparing invoices, you can either list changes as separate line items or issue a separate invoice depending on your preference and the project's complexity.
+Some contractors prefer a detailed breakdown, which can help clients understand exactly what they are being charged for.
+This transparency can reduce the likelihood of disputes over payment.

 Without a signed VO, you face the risk of not getting paid.
 A lack of agreement makes it difficult to enforce payment for the additional work.
+In the UK, an estimated 20% of all construction disputes arise from changes not agreed upon in writing.
+To avoid becoming part of this statistic, always secure a signed VO before starting any extra work.

 Verbal agreements can lead to misunderstandings.
 Document these interactions with follow-up emails or messaging apps like WhatsApp to maintain a reliable record.
+In the event of a dispute, these records can serve as evidence of the agreed terms, although they may not hold as much weight as a signed document.

-Dealing with late variations
+Dealing with Late Variations

-Preventing disputes
+Preventing Disputes

 For further guidance on construction contracts, consider consulting the Federation of Master Builders or JCT website.
+Both organisations provide resources and advice on contract management, helping you navigate complex projects with confidence.

 - What is a variation order?

 A variation order is a formal amendment to a construction contract detailing additional work or changes to existing terms.
+It acts as a legal safeguard for contractors, ensuring they are compensated for any extra work required.

 - Why must VOs be signed?

 A signed VO ensures both parties agree to the change, protecting the contractor from unpaid work risks.
+It provides a clear record of the agreed modifications and their financial implications.

 - How do I manage a late variation?

 Issue a VO quickly, agree on terms with the client, and get the amendment signed before proceeding.
+Timely action is crucial to prevent delays and maintain project momentum.

 - What if a client refuses to sign a VO?

 Do not start work on the changes without a signed VO.
 Try negotiating or consult legal advice if required.
+It is important to address client concerns and find a mutually acceptable solution.

 Explore our invoice generator tool to simplify your invoicing process.
 For more insights into quoting, read our article on how to write a quote for building work.
+These resources provide practical guidance for managing your business efficiently, allowing you to focus on delivering quality work to your clients.

 Ready to get started?